Introduction to Automated Negotiation: Learning the Opponent's Utility Function

 It should be noted, however, that these equations are just approximations.
 They are based on the assumption that the current expected utility function $\expt{\util}$ is already a good approximation to the opponent's true utility function $\util_2$.

 While scalable Bayesian learning largely solves the problem of scalability, the main disadvantage is that we need to make a lot of assumptions.
-For example, we need to assume that the opponent's utility function is linear, that the issues are ordered and that the opponent has triangular evaluation functions.
+For example, we need to assume that the opponent's utility function is linear, that the issues are ordered, and that the opponent has triangular evaluation functions.
 Furthermore, it depends on the chosen model of the opponent's bidding strategy and on the chosen standard deviation $\sigma$ for the Gaussian distribution.

 \begin{exercise} \textbf{Scalable Bayesian Learning.} Implement the scalable Bayesian learning algorithm discussed in this section.
-Next, run some negotiations with your time-based agent and/or Tit-for-Tat agent from Exercises~\ref{ex:time_based} and \ref{ex:tit_for_tat}, but using this new opponent modeling algorithm, instead of the dummy opponent model or the regular Bayesian learning algorithm from Exercise~\ref{ex:bayesian_learning}. \end{exercise}
+Next, run some negotiations with some of the agents that you implemented for previous exercises, but now with this new opponent modeling algorithm, instead of the dummy opponent model or the regular Bayesian learning algorithm from Exercise~\ref{ex:bayesian_learning}. \end{exercise}